Commit. Stretch. Commit again.

 You get a nudge.

-Tailored routines
+Tailored routines.

-Snooze without guilt
+Snooze without guilt.

-Per-repo config
+Per-repo config.

 Commit a .gitnfit.json and your whole team gets the same thresholds, intensity, and sprint cadence.

-Accessible by default
+Accessible by default.

 Keyboard shortcuts, ARIA labels, screen-reader support, captions on every exercise video.
+Adds new exercises faster than it adds settings.

-Configure once,
+Configure once.

-the whole team benefits.
+The whole team benefits.

 {